-The TÜV SÜD certification scheme represents a milestone in the solar industry, since it is specifically designed and aimed to address a variety of quality as well as safety related issues associated to PV sub-assemblies.
+The TÜV SÜD certification scheme represents a milestone in the solar industry since it is specifically designed and aimed to address a variety of quality as well as safety-related issues associated with PV sub-assemblies.
 This will signify enhanced safety and reliability of solar kits and PV power generating units in their actual application.
-Behind the development of this certification is TÜV SÜD’s Senior Product Specialists Alexander Krenz and Zhao Kai, as well as a test program in close cooperation with Symtech Solar’s co founders, Geof Moser and Juan Castanon.
+Behind the development of this certification is TÜV SÜD’s Senior Product Specialists Alexander Krenz and Zhao Kai, as well as a test program in close cooperation with Symtech Solar’s co-founders, Geof Moser, and Juan Castanon.

 So how will this certification impact the solar industry exactly?
 Well, to start with, enhanced quality standards for solar kits will increase the protection of installers and system operators from potential risks that may occur from non-compliant design and solar system component selection.
 It will also ensure better functionality and performance for the life of the PV system for years to come.

 This new milestone of establishing a TÜV SÜD certification for PV system providers will initiate a trend towards continuously improving the safety criteria for PV system design and electrical installations throughout the industry.
 The current certification scheme will primarily follow the IEC 60364-1, IEC 60364-7-712 and will summarize all solar system certified components under IEC 61215, IEC 61730, IEC 62109-1, IEC 62109-2, PPP59029A, IEC 62446-1, EN 60947-3, EN 50618, EN 50521 and other relevant standards.